Belinda Emmett

-Biography

 Early life

 Emmett was born in Gosford to Michael and Laraine Emmett and grew up in Umina Beach, on the Central Coast of New South Wales.
 She had three siblings named Matthew, Shane and Lesley.
 Emmett went to school at St John's at Woy Woy, St Joseph's at Gosford and Corpus Christi College.

 Career

 Emmett worked at the local Coast Rock FM radio station and sang lead vocals in the band Big Baby Jam.
 In 1994, she gained her first major role on Australian television as Tracy Russell in the sitcom Hey Dad..!.
-In 1995 she joined Home and Away, playing Gail, a local fishermans daughter, who fell for Travis Nash, played by Nic Testoni.
-In 1996 she became the third actress to play Rebecca Fisher, where she portrayed the daughter of school headmaster Donald Fisher and later wife of Travis Nash.
+In 1995, she joined Home and Away, playing Gail, a local fisherman's daughter, who fell for Travis Nash, played by Nic Testoni.
+In 1996, she became the third actress to play Rebecca Fisher, where she portrayed the daughter of school headmaster Donald Fisher and later wife of Travis Nash.
 This role earned her nominations for Silver Logie for Most Popular Actress in 1998 and 1999, as well as a Gold Logie nomination in 1999.
 She posed naked in the special "Angels and Devils" edition of the Australian nude celebrity art magazine Black+White.

 From 2000 to 2001, Emmett played Jodi Horner the Ward Clerk, in the medical drama All Saints.